griffithlab/genviz.org/_posts/0001-03-01-GenomeBrowsingEnsembl.md

 {% include question.html question="Does Ensembl produce its own genome assembly?" answer="No. Ensembl imports genome assemblies from other sources (e.g., the Genome Reference Consortium) and then annotates genes and other features to the same reference as available elsewhere (UCSC, NCBI, etc)."%}

-{% include question.html question="When do transcripts belong to the same gene?" answer="Transcripts that share exons are considered to belong to the same gene locus in Ensembl."%}
+{% include question.html question="When do transcripts belong to the same gene?" answer="Transcripts that share exons transcribed from the same strand are considered to belong to the same gene locus in Ensembl."%}

 {% include question.html question="What are the two main types of transcripts annotated in Ensembl?" answer="The two main types of transcripts annotated in Ensembl are (protein) coding and non-coding."%}
 <p><br></p>